 A knock at the door, the man at the desk looks up from above thin reading glasses.

 Door opens, a young man appears.
-Short of breath, in plain clothes, he has a look of importance in his eyes.
+Short of breath, in plain clothes, a look of importance in his eyes.
 He stands in the open doorway for several moments.

 Young Messenger: Sir, General Marv is here to see you.

 Deskman: Bring him in now.